 How to Enroll

-This webinar has an open enrollment policy.
+This webinar is open to the public.
+No registration required.
 To watch the webinar, please click the blue button below.Watch the Webinar

 Meet the Presenter

 Dr. Cathy Banwell completed a MA in social anthropology at Auckland University followed by a PhD in the Department of Community Medicine at Melbourne University.
 She is now located at National Centre for Epidemiology and Population Health (NCEPH), in the Research School of Population Health (RSPH).
 Cathy's research interests include socio-cultural contributions to public health; temporal dimensions of health; consumption and risk relating to food, alcohol, tobacco and illicit drug use; reproductive health, family and social issues of women who use illicit drugs or have HCV.